 Managing Workload and Resources

-This section describes the workload management feature of Greenplum Database, and explains the tasks involved in creating and managing resource queues.
+This chapter describes the workload management feature of Greenplum Database, and explains the tasks involved in creating and managing resource queues.

 Overview of Greenplum Workload Management